id577/FS25_AdvancedDamageSystem/README.md

 - Engine starting problems, especially when cold.

 # Unique Characteristics for Brands and Vehicle Age
-- **Reliability and Maintainability:** Different vehicle brands have their own reliability ratings (affecting breakdown chance) and maintainability ratings (affecting service cost and speed).
+- **Reliability and Maintainability:** Different vehicle brands have their own reliability ratings (affecting speed of wear) and maintainability ratings (affecting service cost and speed).
 - **Year of Manufacture:** The vehicle's age affects its behavior.
 For example, older tractors lack advanced overheat protection, making them more vulnerable.

 # Improved UI and HUD